 - whooping cough

 You can get these vaccines free through the National Immunisation Program.
 Your state or territory government may cover the costs of other vaccines as well.

-Read more about immunisation for pregnancy on the Department of Health website.
+Read more about immunisation for pregnancy on the Department of Health and Aged Care website.

 What Medicare covers when you give birth

 When you give birth, we may pay for services given by midwives and obstetricians.

 If you give birth in a hospital you can choose to be a public or private patient.
 As a public patient at a public hospital, you won’t have to pay.

 If you give birth at a birthing centre you should ask about costs when you make your booking.